See how company notices help keep fundraisers on the right track.

-When you’re shopping for a school fundraiser, you probably haven’t given much thought to the communication channels between you and the company, or more specifically, what notifications you’ll receive from the company at different points of your sale.
-Staying informed may be important, but it’s probably not at the top of your priority list.
+When shopping for a school fundraiser, you probably haven't given much thought to the communication channels between you and the company, or more specifically, what notifications you'll receive from the company at different points of your sale.
+Staying informed may be important, but it's probably not on your priority list.

-When choosing a company, PTO Today ranks average sell-through rate at the top of their list.
-In other words, what’s the average purchase made per family?
-This has a lot to do with perceived quality based on how the product is presented in the catalog as well as price.
+PTO Today ranks the average sell-through rate at the top when choosing a company.
+In other words, what's the average purchase made per family?
+This has much to do with perceived quality based on how the product is presented in the catalog and price.
 We get it.
-School fundraisers are about raising money, and the more the better.
+School fundraisers are about raising money, and the more, the better.

-Staying on top of your sale is not just about knowing what comes next, but about getting the most out of each segment.
-There’s a difference between a company email that reminds you that your sale will be wrapping up on Tuesday, and receiving additional useful tips that can help you get your money turned in faster.
+Staying on top of your sale is not just about knowing what comes next but about getting the most out of each segment.
+There's a difference between a company email reminding you that your sale will wrap up on Tuesday and receiving additional useful tips to help you turn your money in faster.

 The same goes for how you communicate with your students and parents.
 The company should be able to provide practical information that you can pass on to your sellers.
-For example, as opposed to simply reminding your students to sell, there are ways to get more out of your reminders by making them more fun and engaging.
+For example, instead of simply reminding your students to sell, you can get more out of your reminders by making them fun and engaging.

-It’s important to be able to follow up with your sellers at various points of the sale with relevant and enticing information.
+It's important to be able to follow up with your sellers at various points of the sale with relevant and enticing information.
 This will help ensure that they stay focused on reaching their sales goals.
-We feel that companies should be doing a better job of providing ways to make sponsors more effective at communicating with their group.
+Companies should be doing a better job of providing ways to make sponsors more effective at communicating with their group.

 So should you even expect fundraiser notifications and fundraising tips from us?
-Some may feel they don’t need them, while others appreciate the accountability and encouragement.
-As opposed to letting schools fend for themselves, we choose to follow up with our schools at specific points of the sale.
+Some may feel they don't need them, while others appreciate the accountability and encouragement.
+Instead of letting schools fend for themselves, we follow up with our schools at specific points of the sale.

-Our first correspondence once everything’s been finalized is to email the school our ‘Welcome Letter’.
-The goal of the letter is to share our commitment and enthusiasm with you.
-To make sure everyone’s on the same page, we review all of the basics information with them again, including start and end dates, your student sales goal, as well as provide a link to the school’s brochure page.
+Once everything's been finalized, our first correspondence is to email the school our 'Welcome Letter'.
+The letter aims to share our commitment and enthusiasm with you.
+To ensure everyone's on the same page, we review all of the basic information with them again, including start and end dates and your student sales goal, as well as provide a link to the school's brochure page.

-We encourage them to use the link to promote the fundraiser to their parents as well as on social media.
+We encourage them to use the link to promote the fundraiser to their parents and on social media.

-Once a new customer’s supply order has been processed, we’ll ship you your supplies.
-Included in the email is the delivery date, tracking number, shipping website and toll-free phone number.
-Supplies are normally scheduled to deliver at least 2-3 days prior to the kickoff date.
+Once a new customer's supply order has been processed, we'll ship you your supplies.
+The email includes the delivery date, tracking number, shipping website, and toll-free phone number.
+Supplies are normally scheduled to deliver at least 2-3 days before the kickoff date.

 Fundraiser Supply Kit

-For smaller groups, a week before the kickoff date you receive an email with resource links to our website.
-You’ll learn what needs to be taken care before, during and after the fundraiser as well as receive helpful tips on how to prepare for your kickoff.
-A fundraiser progress tracker is also attached along with a copy of your personalized parent letter.
+For smaller groups, a week before the kickoff date, you receive an email with resource links to our website.
+You'll learn what needs to be taken care of before, during, and after the fundraiser and receive helpful tips on preparing for your kickoff.
+A fundraiser progress tracker and a copy of your personalized parent letter are also attached.

-Larger school-wide groups receive a box that is mailed to them with everything you’ll need to run your sale.
-For more information, see our fundraiser supply kit
+Larger school-wide groups receive a box mailed to them with everything you'll need to run your sale.
+For more information, see our fundraiser supply kit.

 Online Selling Information

-This email reminder explains why schools also need to promote their sale online, as well as sell in person through the brochure.
-Steps are provided so you can pass on needed information to your parents about how to register and promote the school’s exclusive online portal to family and friends.
+This email reminder explains why schools also need to promote their sale online and sell in person through the brochure.
+Steps are provided so you can pass on needed information to your parents about how to register and promote the school's exclusive online portal to family and friends.

-The kickoff preparation email provides steps on how to properly prepare your facility for a live assembly.
-The emphasis is on making sure that all electrical equipment has been tested before the live event.
+The kickoff preparation email provides steps to prepare your facility for a live assembly properly.
+The emphasis is on ensuring all electrical equipment has been tested before the live event.

 Online Sales Access

-You’re able to track your online sales in real time and will need login information to access your school’s exclusive online portal.
-We also reminded you of the importance of regularly reminding your students to send out emails, text the online store link, and promote the link on social media.
-Online sales average close to 50% of a school’s total sales.
+You can track your online sales in real-time and need login information to access your school's exclusive online portal.
+We also reminded you of the importance of regularly reminding your students to send emails, text the online store link, and promote the link on social media.
+Online sales average close to 50% of a school's total sales.
 Many schools now sell exclusively online.

 Post Fundraiser Kickoff Letter

-It’s important that your sale gets off to a strong start, so sending an email right after the kickoff is important.
-Most sales take place within the first 3-4 days so setting an early tone along with consistent promotion will be vital to maximizing sales.
+Your sale must start strong, so sending an email right after the kickoff is important.
+Most sales occur within the first 3-4 days, so setting an early tone and consistent promotion will be vital to maximizing sales.
 Among other things, this email reminds you that the work has just begun.

 Mid Sale Notice

-Once you’re halfway through your sale, you should have a good idea of how your sale is progressing.
-As mentioned in the last section, the majority of the sales will have already taken place.
+Once you're halfway through your sale, you should have a good idea of how your sale is progressing.
+As mentioned in the last section, most of the sales will have already occurred.
 The goal is to keep the momentum going by continually: